2.1 Strategy and management

 2.3 Financial reporting and controls

-2.3.1 Approval of preliminary announcement of annual results, half yearly results and interim management statements.
+2.3.1 Approval of preliminary announcements of annual results, half yearly results and interim management statements.

 2.3.2 Approval of the distribution policy for periodic investment returns on Core Capital Deferred Shares.